uibakery/self-hosted/README.md

 By default, UI Bakery will not sync any roles provided by the Identity Provider.

 1. To enable roles synchronization, set the variable `UI_BAKERY_SAML_SYNC_ROLES=true`.
 Out of the box, UI Bakery will try to match received roles by name.
+By default, roles sync will be done only during the sign up process.
 1. By default, UI Bakery will try to match roles by names.
 If a role match is found, the matched role will be assigned to the user.
    - Additionally, you can configure a role mapping from identity provider role id/name to a UI Bakery role: